 The Premarket Tobacco Product Application (PMTA) is one of the most significant hurdles for any tobacco or vape product.
 A consultant’s primary role is to guide you through this intensive process.
 They help you compile the required scientific evidence, from toxicology reports to manufacturing details, ensuring your submission is complete and compelling.
 With their deep understanding of FDA expectations, they can pinpoint potential weaknesses in your application before you submit it, saving you time and resources.
 This hands-on support for your PMTA is critical for demonstrating that your product meets the necessary public health standards.

-Help with EU-TPD Compliance
+Ensure Your EU-TPD Compliance

 If you plan to sell your products in Europe, you’ll need to comply with the EU’s Tobacco Products Directive (EU-TPD).
 The rules for labeling, ingredients, and product notifications are different from those in the US, and a consultant with international experience can make all the difference.
 They will help you understand the specific requirements for each member state you plan to enter.
 This includes preparing and submitting notifications through the EU-Common Entry Gate (EU-CEG) and ensuring your packaging and marketing materials meet the strict Tobacco Products Directive guidelines, opening up a major international market for your brand.